poet5/poet5/README.md

 - Updates are slow, but I will make it public,  someday ;)

 ### Languages and Tools.
+The icons below all describe what I am good at.

 ### What I'm Listening To.